Carlo Ancelotti has all but ensured Bayern Munich’s dominance of the Bundesliga will continue in 2016-17 after succeeding Pep Guardiola as coach.

 The 57-year-old has won the domestic league title in his native Italy (with AC Milan), England (Chelsea) and France (Paris Saint-Germain) and although he missed out on La Liga while in charge of Real Madrid, he did lead them to the Champions League and Copa del Rey.

-Unsurprisingly, Bayern, who finished 10 points clear last season, are prohibitive 1/16 favourites with bookmaker Sky Bet
+Unsurprisingly, Bayern, who finished 10 points clear last season, are now prohibitive 1/100 favourites with bookmaker Unibet

-to make it five titles in a row and showed their intention not to stand still last summer when they signed Portugal midfielder Renato Sanches and Germany central defender Mats Hummels.
+to make it five titles in a row after showing their intention not to stand still last summer when they signed Portugal midfielder Renato Sanches and Germany central defender Mats Hummels.

 Borussia Dortmund head coach Thomas Tuchel (Getty Images)